-- (1) Create, maintain, and comply with a written cybersecurity program that contains administrative, technical, and physical safeguards for the protection of personal information, that meets the bill's design, scale, and scope requirements, and that reasonably conforms to an industry recognized cybersecurity framework listed in the bill; or - (2) Create, maintain, and comply with a written cybersecurity program that contains administrative, technical, and physical safeguards for the protection of both personal information and restricted information, that meets the bill's design, scale, and scope requirements, and that reasonably conforms to an industry recognized cybersecurity framework listed in the bill.
+(2) Create, maintain, and comply with a written cybersecurity program that contains administrative, technical, and physical safeguards for the protection of both personal information and restricted information, that meets the bill's design, scale, and scope requirements, and that reasonably complies with an industry recognized cybersecurity framework listed in the bill.

-A covered entity that satisfies the requirements under (1) above is entitled to an affirmative defense to any cause of action sounding in tort that is brought under the laws of Ohio or in the courts of Ohio and that alleges that the failure to implement reasonable information security controls resulted in a data breach concerning personal information.
-A covered entity that satisfies the requirements under (2) above is entitled to an affirmative defense to any such cause of action involving a data breach concerning personal information or restricted information.5
+A covered entity that meets the requirements under (1) above is entitled to assert an affirmative defense to any cause of action sounding in tort that is brought under the laws of Ohio or in the courts of Ohio and that alleges that the failure to implement reasonable information security controls resulted in a data breach concerning personal information.
+A covered entity that meets the requirements under (2) above is entitled to assert an affirmative defense to any such cause of action involving a data breach concerning personal information or restricted information.